 If you cannot connect your iPhone X Apple Pay NFC problems to Japan or China Apple Pay Transit use, Apple will not give you an exchange Rev-B iPhone X.

 Do not expect Apple to issue an exchange program: the internal support doc and iPhone X production tally prove the iPhone X NFC problem is too big and unwieldy to conveniently window down to a “very small percentage”of devices.
-Do not expect the tech press to help spread news about the iPhone X NFC problem either: their attention is completely focused on the upcoming Apple Event and new iPhone love-fest.
+Do not expect the tech press to help spread news about the iPhone X NFC problem either: their attention is completely focused on the new iPhone love-fest.
 It’s like trying to light a fire in a wind tunnel of indifference.